RahulSDeshpande/tyriar.github.io/_drafts/speed-index-measuring-page-load-time-a-different-way.md

 #### Paint events

-There is also a more recent method of calculating visual progress by using browser paint events that are emitted via the remote debugging protocol.
+There is also a more recent method of calculating visual progress by using browser paint events that are emitted via the [remote debugging protocol][10].
 This method is only Chromium-specific however so it cannot be applied to all browsers.